AmazingApps/Amazing-Windows-Apps/README.md

 ###### Inspired by GitHub repo [Awesome Windows](https://github.com/Awesome-Windows/Awesome)

-The purpose of this book is to introduce amazing works done on Windows.
-All apps collected in this book will be:
+The purpose of this book is to introduce awesome apps on Windows.
+These apps are awesome in that:

-1. having extraordinary features.
+1. These apps have extraordinary features.
-2. free of unacceptable ads.
-Free of charge if there exists some acceptable ads.
-That is to say, there should be NO ads if users are required to purchase a license to use it or to unlock some features.
+2. These apps do not contain unacceptable ads.
+These apps must be free of charge if there exists some acceptable ads in these apps.
+That is to say, there should be NO ads  if users are required to purchase a license to use the app, or some features of the app.
-3. privacy-friendly. this app or app provider will NEVER share your personal information with any third party unless you ask for it or under legal requirements.
+3. These apps are privacy-friendly.
+They will ONLY share your personal information with third party with your permission or under legal requirements.
-4. actively maintained.
-If an app is no longer maintained, it will be removed from here.
+4. These apps are under active development.
+If an app is no longer maintained, it will be removed from the book.
-5. user friendly and easy to learn.
+5. These apps are user-friendly.
+They are worth the time and effort to learn how to use them.
-6. Compitable with Windows 7/8.1/10 \(A note will be provided if this requirement is not satisfied.\)
+6. These apps are compitable with Windows 7/8.1/10 \(A note will be provided if this requirement is not satisfied.\)

-Note: apps meeting following conditions will NOT be listed although they may deserve a try:
+Note: Apps that meet the following conditions will NOT be listed although they may deserve a try:

 1. Modified or cracked versions of an app, such as unofficial ad-free versions which can provide a better user experience than the original versions.
 2. Apps that are useful only in limited areas, such as NPR One and IME.